FIRE AND AIR

 February 4, 2018

 At the turn of the 20th century, one of the great figures of the art world surfaces and single handedly changes the image of dance and definition of an “impresario.”
-Serge Diaghilev, the man whose motto was “astonish me!” clearly captured Terence McNally’s imagination producing “Fire and Air” based on Diaghilev’s struggle to achieve greatness and presented by Classic Stage Company.
+Serge Diaghilev, the man whose motto was “astonish me!” clearly captured Terrence McNally’s imagination producing “Fire and Air” based on Diaghilev’s struggle to achieve greatness and presented by Classic Stage Company.

 Diaghilev famously achieved groundbreaking developments during his reign over Ballets Russes (1909 – 1929) but those accomplishments are buried behind constant whining about boils, while blubbering in the arms of his devoted nanny Marsha Mason.
 Yes, Diaghilev (fitfully played by Douglas Hodge) is a flawed man, but the balance of neurosis and accomplishments leans heavily towards the hysteria.